GiacomoValliPhD/openhdemg/docs/GUI_advanced.md

 - PNR: The MU with the lowest PNR is removed.
 - SIL: The MU with the lowest SIL is removed.

 2. By clicking the `Remove Duplicates` button, you start the removal process.
-A separate plot for each MU will appear.

-3. Specify a filename and location to save the file with duplicates removed in a .json format.
+3. Specify a filename and location to save the file(s) with duplicates removed in a .json format.

 ## Conduction Velocity
 Prior to calculation of the `Conduction Velocity` you need to load a file in the main window of the GUI.
 Take a look at the [intro](GUI_intro.md#specifying-an-analysis-file) section.
 Once you have done this, open the `Advanced Tool Window` using the `Advanced Analaysis` button.